sfigg/commercialization-public/customize/desktop/customize-the-taskbar.md

     </CustomTaskbarLayoutCollection>
     </LayoutModificationTemplate>
     ```

-5. Generalize the Windows image using Sysprep.
+5. Generalize the Windows image using Sysprep:
     ```
     Sysprep /generalize /oobe /shutdown
     ```

 6. Boot to Windows PE.
 7. Recapture the image.
 For example:
     ```